Being transgender or transsexual.

 determined before birth.
 That is, it is not a decision that a person makes later

-in life, as has been argued by many social and religious conservatives.
+in life, as has been sincerely believed by many social and religious conservatives.

 The following information sources were used to prepare and update the above